OOPMan/XBOFS.win/README.md

 **XBOFS.win** allows you to use your **XBO Fight Stick** controller on Windows without having to install ancient, beta drivers and rewire buttons

+## IMPORTANT
+If you ended here looking to download and use **XBOFS.win** with your *XBO arcade stick* then you've landed in the wrong place.

+Head over to the [main website](https://xbofs.win) to view the installation instructions and download the application.

+## Dependencies

 In order to compile this project you will need:
 * [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com)
 * [Qt 5.x](https://www.qt.io/download-qt-installer)